DIY LLMOps: Building Your Own AI Platform with Kubernetes and Open Source

 - name: Install dependencies

-run: pip install pydantic pyyaml
+run: pip install -r requirements.txt

-- name: Validate prompt schemas
+- name: Validate model config

-run: python scripts/validate_prompts.py
+run: python scripts/validate_model_config.py

 run: |